reviewboard/reviewboard/docs/manual/extending/extensions/hooks/signal-hook.rst

 easily connect to :djangodoc:`signals <topics/signals>` without worrying about manually disconnecting when the extension is disabled.

-There are many signals built in to Review Board and Django, allowing your extension to run code when certain events occur, such as when database models are saved, review requests are published, etc.

 To connect to a signal, the extension needs to instantiate :py:class:`SignalHook` and pass in the signal to connect to, the callback function, and an optional :djangodoc:`sender